 3.1 Shape & Colour

-On the whole the design should continue to be the same which is a 300mm round disc in a grey/green tone.
-Occasionally this might be varied where there is a lot of information required however this should be an exception otherwise the heritage plaques scheme would lose its identity.
-If, exceptionally, a change in size or shape is needed then it should still be in the same colour and contain the same images and font as the main set of plaques.
+The design will normally follow tradition, which is a 300mm round disc in a grey/green tone.
+Exceptionnally this might be varied only insofar as is necessary, e.g. where there is a lot of information required.
+However, the Town Council will maximise the use of online supporting material on its website to reduce the need for variation and to provide a useful resource.
+This will be achieved in liaison with the Heritage Centre where appropriate.

 3.2 Image

-On the whole, three images are used on the plaques and it is recommended to continue with this practice although council has previously suggested differently.
-Here is the reason the original concept was applied:
+Three images are used on the traditional plaques, generally, and this tradition will continue, subject to only necessary variation.

-The Thinking Behind the Design – David Butcher:
+The reason for the original concept has been set out by David Butcher - The Thinking Behind the Designr:

 The green plaques placed around various parts of the town (concentrated particularly in the High Street area) resulted from a collaboration between me and Celia Webber, a member of the WDC Planning Dept. at the time.
 I was engaged upon a study of Lowestoft in the Pre-Industrial Era at the Centre of East Anglian Studies, UEA, during the mid-late 1980s, and Celia and I combined our skills (she had art training) to produce a series of plaques giving information on various aspects of the town’s past in terms of buildings, people and events.